JUB-Yoush/personal-site/src/routes/contact/+page.md

 ## Note about reaching out:
 Like everyone else, I am quite busy.

 I only have the bandwidth to respond to inquiries that align with my interests and schedule.
-Please know that before reaching out.
+Please keep that in mind.

 Thank you for understanding.